Embed This Data

 - FDI Inflow:

 The former British colony of Fiji gained independence in 1970.
-Military strongman Commodore Frank Bainimarama has ruled the Pacific island nation of Fiji for a decade.
-There is a long history of ethnic tension between the indigenous, mostly Christian population and a large minority of Hindu and Muslim Indo–Fijians.
+Military strongman Commodore Frank Bainimarama has ruled the Pacific island nation for more than a decade.
+There is a long history of ethnic tension between the indigenous, mostly Christian population and a large minority of Hindu and Muslim Indo-Fijians.
 Sanctions imposed in 2006 by Fiji’s main trading partners, including the European Union and Australia, in reaction to the coup that installed Bainimarama hurt vital agriculture, apparel, and fishing industries.
-In September 2014, in Fiji’s first election since 2006, Bainimarama was elected prime minister.
+In 2014, in Fiji’s first election since 2006, Bainimarama was elected prime minister.
 Soon after the election, Australia and the United States lifted their sanctions.
 Fiji’s economy relies heavily on tourism, remittances, and the sugar industry.

-Protection of property rights is highly uncertain.
-Obtaining land titles is difficult.
-Only 8 percent of land is freehold; the rest is indigenous and government land and can only be leased.
-The judiciary is constitutionally independent but subject to executive influence.
-The parliamentary opposition is pushing for more transparent administration, but the government does not enforce the law effectively, and officials sometimes engage in corrupt practices with impunity.
+Protection of property is highly uncertain.
+Obtaining land titles is difficult: Only 8 percent is freehold; the rest, indigenous and government land, can only be leased.
+The constitutionally independent judiciary is subject to executive influence.
+The law provides criminal penalties for corruption by officials, but the government does not enforce the law effectively, and officials sometimes engage in corrupt practices with impunity.

-Trade is extremely important to Fiji’s economy; the value of exports and imports taken together equals 137 percent of GDP.
+Trade is extremely important to Fiji’s economy; the combined value of exports and imports equals 110 percent of GDP.
 The average applied tariff rate is 10.6 percent.
-Foreign investment is screened, and investment in land is restricted.
-State-owned enterprises distort the economy.
+Nontariff barriers impede some trade.
+Government openness to foreign investment is below average.
 The government has withdrawn from commercial banking, and foreign participation is significant.
-Controls on foreign exchange have been eased, but they still limit repatriation of capital and profits.
+Foreign exchange controls have been eased, but they still limit repatriation of capital and profits.